NCEAS/morpho/README.txt

 INSTALLATION
 ------------
 1. Uninstall old versions of Morpho.
 Windows may get confused when there are multiple versions of Morpho installed, so we recommend that you uninstall previous version using the Windows control panel "Add/Remove Programs" before proceeding with the installation.
+Alternately, you may uninstall Morpho by running Morpho Uninstaller.
 Note, however, that previously created data packages will NOT be deleted because they are stored in a separate directory.
 Older packages will contnue to be available when new versions of Morpho are installed.

 2. Download a JVM if necessary.
 Morpho and the installers are Java applications.
 One thus needs to have a Java Virtual  Machine (JVM) installed on the machine that will install and run Morpho, preferably  version 1.5 or later.
 If you don't have JVM on the machine, the installers will help you to get one from the Internet.

 3. Run the installer.
 Download and run the installation executable.
 This process will be different depending on your operating system.
 For windows and mac, simply double-click on the executable file that you downloaded.
-For Linux, run the following command from a terminal window: java -jar morpho-1.6.2-linux.jar
+For Linux, run the following command from a terminal window: java -jar morpho-1.8.0-linux.jar

 STARTING MORPHO
 ---------------